embroider-build/embroider/spec.md

-# Vanilla Build Spec
+# V2 Package Spec

 # Motivation

 One of the good things about Ember is that apps and addons have a powerful set of build-time capabilities that allow lots of shared code with zero-to-no manual integration steps for the typical user.
 We have been doing “zero config” since before it was a cool buzzword (it was just called “convention over configuration”).
 And we’ve been broadly successful at maintaining very wide backward- and forward-compatibility for a large body of highly-rated community-maintained addons.

 But one of the challenging things about Ember is that our ecosystem’s build-time capabilities are more implementation-defined than spec-defined, and the implementation has accumulated capabilities organically while only rarely phasing out older patterns.
 I believe the lack of a clear, foundational, build-time public API specification is the fundamental underlying issue that efforts like the various packaging / packager RFCs have tried to work around.

 The benefits to users for this RFC are: